Back to DWU AI Articles

 The Hub Premium Gives Dominant Carriers Pricing Power That Shapes Airport Revenue

 Airlines operating hubs receive higher fares on routes departing from their hub airports than on comparable routes elsewhere in their networks — a phenomenon documented in U.S. Department of Transportation (DOT) and Government Accountability Office (GAO) studies since the early 1990s.
-A 1999 GAO study reported that average fares at one hub were 83% higher than the national average.
-Academic research at the University of Toronto estimated the hub premium at approximately 14% on premium tickets, with Frequent Flyer Programs (FFPs) accounting for an estimated 25–37% of that premium.
+1999 GAO study reported hub fares 83% higher than national average.
+Toronto research estimated hub premium at 14%, with FFPs accounting for 25–37% of that premium.

 The hub premium arises from three interrelated mechanisms: